Upgrade enables fast, safe and affordable emergency response on Long Island

-Brookhaven comprises eight incorporated villages and 52 hamlets in Long Island, a short drive from New York City.
+Brookhaven, NY comprises eight incorporated villages and 52 hamlets in Long Island and is just a short drive from New York City.
 With nearly 500,000 residents the region is densely populated, but public transportation is limited.
 Less than five percent of residents use public transportation, so gridlocked roadways and thoroughfares are common.

 More than 500 fire department vehicles and ambulances were equipped with IR emitters.
 Every intersection had its own equipment, including detectors, phase selectors and more.